AdamKyle/flare/resources/info/home/section-1.md

 Emails are only sent if you are not online at the time of this happening.
 Some of these you can turn off in the [settings](/information/settings) section.

+## A Word On Sessions

+When your session times out, that is - you have been gone for 15 minutes or longer, your screen may look frozen, timer's might have stopped, adventures might have completed but show no notices.
+Your session has timed out, and you can fix this by refreshing.

+I also kill your session when you close the browser or tab.

 ## FAQ

 <div class="mb-3">